SAP-docs/sap-artificial-intelligence/docs/sap-ai-core/list-all-generic-secrets-05a3713.md

 <!-- loio05a3713aa6a94356b08e09e86260b16d -->

-# List All Generic Secrets
+# Get Generic Secrets

+Generic secrets can either be retrieved as a single secret, or you can list all existing secrets.